dennislee22/dennislee22.github.io/docs/cml/ray.md

     ![](../../assets/images/cml/ray3.png)

 6. By right, each worker pod should be hosted on different node based on anti-affinity rule to avoid resource contention between the Ray workers (Kubernetes pods) in the event they are hosted on the same node.
+This feature, however, is not available yet.

 ---